shubh24/shubh24.github.com/projects.md

 - [**Early Warning Systems for Epidemic Diseases using Social Media**](https://docs.google.com/document/d/1smK4jNKFrIHiifp0va9QpXRqzWK862HRY2ZKvjKlmOw/edit?usp=sharing) : Implemented an early warning system for epidemic diseases by analysing trends and anomalies on social media platforms like Twitter.

+### #MISC

+- [**Trump-Detect**](https://github.com/shubh24/Trump-Detect) : Wrote the Face Recognition Module for [TrumpCat](https://chrome.google.com/webstore/detail/trumpcat/), a Chrome Extension that detects images of Donald Trump and replaces them with those of cats.
+Enjoy a Trump-less Internet!

 ### #CLI

 - [**Monica**](https://github.com/Zephrys/monica/) : Monica is a command line chef that brings you tasty food.
 Integrated with Zomato API, available as a Python Package!